PYClient/VirusTotalFileScanner/README.md

-# VTPythonScript
+# VirusTotal File Scanner

-This is a Python Script that, among other things, scans a specified file folder using your VirusTotal API Key.
-It prints the scan results both in a log file and in the console until it finishes the scan.
-It relies on the other JSON files in this repository to be in the same file folder as the python script
+This Python script efficiently scans files within user-specified folders using their VirusTotal API key.

-NOTE: This does require you to set your VirusTotal API Key as an enviornmental variable
+NOTE: This does you reuiere you to set your VirusTotal API key as an enviornemntal variable.

+**Setup:**

+1. Requires Python 3.x
+2. Set your VirusTotal API key as an environment variable named `VT_API_KEY`.
+3. Run the script: `python VirusTotalFileScanner.py` (Or simply run the file from your file explorer)